jenniredfield/Advanced-React/sick-fits/frontend/notes.md

 # Question

 - In next.js, how do you make a subpath?
-Like /products/product/:id
+Like /products/product/:id!!
+Just answered: With folders inside 'pages' folder
 - In next, how you would open a custom endpoint?